jonasnick/secp256k1-zkp/src/modules/thresholdsig/threshold.md

 A _threshold signature_ is such a signature that may be produced by any `k` signers out of a fixed set of `n`.
-Production of such a signature requires an additional step in which each participant splits his secret key into `n` _key shards_, one for each participant including himself.
+Production of such a signature requires an additional step in which each participant splits her secret key into `n` _key shards_, one for each participant including herself.

 ### Key Generation Procedure